AllenCellModeling/DLITE/docs/installation.rst

 Stable release
 --------------

-To install force_inference_DLITE, run this command in your terminal:
+To install DLITE, run this command in your terminal:

 .. code-block:: console